 6. Administration of the system

 Systems Administration can help you understand the interplay between hardware and software.
 This could involve managing teams, overseeing programs, and performing risk assessments.
-You can expect courses in network administration, testing, operating system management, and device management.
+You can expect network administration, testing, operating system management, and device management courses.
 Many schools offer associate degrees in systems administration.
 This includes:

 - System administrator: These administrators oversee technology usage and quantity to ensure that devices are functional and safe for organizations.